-I'm an AI Research Scientist at the ETH AI Center and co-leader of the LLM effort of the Swiss AI Initiative.
-With a large team of engineers, researchers, and students throughout multiple Swiss institutions, we are currently developing the largest open-source and responsibly-trained large language model (LLM) in the world.
-I also teach a novel course at ETHZ called Large-Scale AI Engineering, where we provide hands-on, practical training to MSc graduates on how to efficiently train large distributed neural networks using the Alps supercomputer.
+I'm an AI Research Scientist at the ETH AI Center and co-lead of Apertus developed as part of the Swiss AI Initiative.
+With a large team of engineers, researchers, and students throughout multiple Swiss institutions, we are currently developing the largest open-source, responsibly-trained, and compliant large language model (LLM) in the world.
+I also teach a novel course at ETHZ called Large-Scale AI Engineering, where we provide hands-on, practical training to MSc graduates on how to efficiently train large distributed neural networks using the Alps supercomputer by CSCS.

 Bio.
-I began my career with an apprenticeship in informatics at a Swiss bank and my military service.
+I began my career with an apprenticeship in informatics at a Swiss bank followed by my military service.
 I then earned my BSc in Computer Science from FHNW and MSc in Artificial Intelligence with distinction from the University of St Andrews, Scotland.
 I completed my PhD with distinction at USI/IDSIA under Prof. Jürgen Schmidhuber in 2023, focusing on systematic generalisation of neural networks and fast weight programmers—scalable self-modifying neural architectures (thesis).
-My research journey included internships at Meta FAIR, Google Research, and Microsoft Research, where I explored foundational questions in neural computation, scalable neural network architectures, and LLMs.
-After my PhD I worked with Prof. Thomas Hofmann before moving to the ETHZ AI Center.
+During my PhD I was invited to join Meta FAIR, Google Research, and Microsoft Research for research internships, where I investigated foundational questions in neural computation, scalable neural network architectures, and LLMs.
+After my defense I worked with Prof. Thomas Hofmann before moving to the ETHZ AI Center.

 Opportunities